 Minimum Degree Requirements

-- At least two published or accepted peer-reviewed publications prior to defending their dissertation, with a third at least in peer-review.
-These publications must be deemed of sufficient breadth, depth, and quality by their Graduate Studies Committee.
+4. At least 2 published or accepted peer-reviewed publications prior to defending their dissertation, with a third at least in peer-review.
+These publications must be deemed of sufficient breadth, depth, and quality by their Graduate Studies Committee

-A minimum of seventy-five credits of graduate study must be approved by the students graduate studies committee and successfully completed.
-All students must take a minimum of thirty (30) credits of research and thirty (30) credits of graduate coursework, of which at least fifteen must be graded and may not count towards a Master’s degree (only courses with grades of B- or above are counted towards this minimum requirement and students with two grades below B are eligible for dismissal).
+A minimum of 75 credits of graduate study must be approved by the students graduate studies committee and successfully completed.
+All students must take a minimum of 30 credits of research and 30 credits of graduate coursework, of which at least 15 must be graded and may not count towards a Master’s degree (only courses with grades of B- or above are counted towards this minimum requirement and students with two grades below B are eligible for dismissal).
 Students may transfer credits for other universities or within UVM following standard UVM policies.
 Students will need to earn a minimum 3.0 GPA to graduate.

 Core courses (3 credits each):